OneNoteDev/OneNoteAPISampleWinUniversal/README.md

 ### Intro
 * [Universal Windows apps](http://blogs.windows.com/buildingapps/2014/04/02/extending-platform-commonality-through-universal-windows-apps/)
 * This is a **newer and better** version of the previously released oneNote API [WinStore](https://github.com/OneNoteDev/OneNoteAPISampleWinStore) and [WinPhone](https://github.com/OneNoteDev/OneNoteAPISampleWinPhone) code samples.
 Use this code sample to build universal Windows 8.1 and above apps.
-* As of December 2014, This code sample contains examples of all shipped features as well as most of the beta features released by the OneNote API team.
+* As of August 2015, this code sample contains examples of all shipped features as well as most of the beta features released by the OneNote API team.

 **If you wish to ignore the app UI/design and directly get to the part that interacts with the OneNote API, you can find the code under the [OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi](https://github.com/OneNoteDev/OneNoteAPISampleWinUniversal/tree/master/OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi) folder**.